mbiplobe/SampleSqliteDatase/README.md

 # SampleSqliteDatase
-This project are designed based on courera's course of Introduction to Relational Databases
+This project are designed based on courera's course of Introduction to Relational Databases.